-Written by Ryan on Friday the 27th of October 2017.
+Written by Active Minds on Friday the 27th of October 2017.

 With diagnoses of dementia predicted to increase by 35% by 2025, understanding dementia and its effects has become increasingly important, and sorting the facts from the fiction is ever more necessary: